Entry is free and open to all state schools throughout the UK.

 If your school is outward facing, then this award is for you.
 We are looking for schools that can show how they work with and support their parents and local people or collaborate with other schools, local businesses, universities or colleges.
 Judges will need to see evidence of effective engagement.
 Please supply a minimum of three testimonials from partners or the local community.

-Healthy school of the year
+Environment champion of the year

 Creative school of the year

 We would like to see entries from schools that put creativity at the heart of their work.
 This isn’t about individual projects in art, drama, music or design (although it could take in one or all of these subjects); this is about making children think differently, beyond the strictures of the conventional curriculum.
 Ideally, schools that enter should have taken a whole-school or cross-curricular approach to one or more projects and seen a blossoming in creativity in their pupils.
-While, of course, creativity is hard to measure, we would like to see evidence that the scheme or schemes has benefited either the entire school, the targeted group of pupils and/or the wider community.
+While, of course, creativity is hard to measure, we would like to see evidence that the scheme or schemes have benefited either the entire school, the targeted group of pupils and/or the wider community.

 Early years setting of the year